Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

-where $\mathds{1}$ is the indicator function, and $x_1=6$ and $x_1=16$ are the points at which the roughness begins and ends, and hence before and after which there should be no slip.
+where $\mathds{1}$ is the indicator function, and $x_1=6$ and $x_1=16$ are the points at which the roughness begins and ends, and hence before and after which there should be no-slip.
 In retrospect a piecewise constant interpolant $\mathcal{I}_{\rm constant}$ in the region $6 \le x_1 \le 16$ would be more appropriate, since \eqref{eq:bfs_pw_lin_interp} does not capture the slip amount as far out in $x_1$ as it should.
 Another option would be to simply perform micro simulations at more points $s_j \in [6,16]$ along the roughness.

-In this case the more general projection $\pi_j(U)$ is applied in both micro-domains.
-Because of the fluid recirculation, there is a nontrivial mass flux along the upper computational boundary $x_2 = 4\epsilon$ of the micro-domain at $s_1=7.5$.
-This results in a 10.2\% difference in the slip amounts computed at $s_1=7.5$ and $s_2=13.5$.
-As a result, the HMM solution correctly captures the effect of roughness on the size of the recirculation bubble, something the 1st-order approximation fails to do. \cref{fig:u1vsx1bfs} and \cref{fig:shearvsx1bfs} illustrate the utility of constraining the micro-domains to match the local macroscropic solution.
+In this case the more general projection operator $\pi_j(U)$ from Appendix \ref{appendix:micro_bc} is applied in both micro-domains.
+Because of the fluid recirculation, there is a nontrivial mass flux along the upper computational boundary $x_2 = \gamma = 4\epsilon$ of the micro-domain at $s_1=7.5$.
+This results in a 10.2\% difference in the slip amounts computed at $s_1=7.5$ and $s_2=13.5$, even though the roughness pattern is the same.
+As a result, the HMM solution correctly captures the effect of roughness on the size of the recirculation bubble, something the 1st-order approximation fails to do.
+Figures \ref{fig:u1vsx1bfs} and \ref{fig:shearvsx1bfs} thus illustrate the utility of constraining the micro-domains to match the local macroscropic solution.